vRP-framework/vRP/README.md

 The concept is simple:
 * you can use the action of the item transformer when entering the area
 * the item transformer has a number of work units, regenerated at a specific rate
-* the item transformer take reagents (money, items or none) to produce products (money or items) and consume a work unit
+* the item transformer takes reagents (money, items or none) to produce products (money or items) and it consumes a work unit

 This way, processing and harvesting are limited by the work units.
 Item transformers can be dynamically set and removed, if you want to build random harvest points.